Dust that lifted from a dry Patagonian lake and reached the Atlantic could be seen on various satellite images in March 2020.

 Dust from Africa travels to Brazil

-Typically, every year between June and August dust travels across the Atlantic.
-This example shows dust reaching Brazil, during the FIFA World Cup.
+Typically, every year between June and August dust travels across the Atlantic, as shown in this Meteosat-10 imagery.

 Strong winds, high temperatures, and months of drought fuelled an outbreak of wildfire in northern Argentina in September 2013.

 Dust squall (haboob) over Argentina causes fatal road accidents.

 Zonda wind carries dust across Bolivia & Argentina

 Example of the viento blanco and viento zonda carrying large amounts of dust across Bolivia and Argentina.

 Latest case studies